-The Northwest School of Wooden Boatbuilding is constructing a 25′ zero-emission pump out boat that will provide free services in Port Ludlow Bay.
-This pilot project features electric and solar technology and a corrosion prevention system keeping heavy metals out of the water.
+The Northwest School of Wooden Boatbuilding has completed construction on a 25′ zero-emission pump out boat which will provide free services in Port Ludlow Bay.
+This pilot project features electric and solar technology and a corrosion prevention system which will keep heavy metals out of the water.

 Locally Designed.
 Naval architect Tim Nolan, based in Port Townsend, WA, developed the CLEAN BAY design.

 Locally Engineered.
 Turnpoint Design, based in Port Townsend, WA, used CNC technology to cut the CLEAN BAY forms.